Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Choosing the Right Surgeon

-When it comes to any surgical procedure, it is important that you choose a skilled and expertly trained surgeon who can provide you with safe and personalized care.
+When it comes to any surgical procedure, you must choose a skilled and expertly trained surgeon who can provide you with safe and personalized care.
 Dr. Stephen Laquis, an acclaimed ophthalmic plastic, and reconstructive surgeon can achieve natural-looking results for clients in Fort Myers in need of ptosis surgery.

 Schedule a Consultation